 The procedure name specifies the procedure body to be invoked.
-It is an error if the procedure name denotes an uninstantiated procedure.
-The actual parameter part, if present, specifies the association of actual parameters with formal parameters of the procedure.
+It is an error if the procedure name denotes an uninstantiated procedure and the procedure call does not have a generic map aspect.
+The generic map aspect, if present, specifies the association of actual generics with formal generics of the procedure.
+The parameter map aspect, if present, specifies the association of actual parameters with formal parameters of the procedure.